-Renal clearance of medications will be changed as a result of the participants having AKI, therefore, all drug doses should be checked by a pharmacist.
-Participants receiving corticosteroids, antibiotics, tetracyclines, potassium supplements and/or any medicinal products mentioned in section 4.5 of the SmPC should be closely monitored.
+Renal clearance of medications will be changed as a result of the participants having AKI, therefore, all drug doses should be checked by a pharmacist as per local Trust guidelines.
+Participants receiving any medicinal products mentioned in section 4.5 and 6.2 of the SmPC should be closely monitored by the treating clinical team as per routine clinical practice.